United Wa State Army: Drug trafficking

 In August 1990, government officials began drafting a plan to end drug production and trafficking in Wa State.
 According to an interview with Wa officials in 1994, Bao Youyi (Tax Kuad Rang; also known as Bao Youyu) became wanted by the Chinese police for his involvement in drug trafficking.
 As a result, Bao Youxiang and Zhao Nyi-Lai went to Cangyuan Va Autonomous County of China and signed the Cangyuan Agreement with local officials, which stated that, "No drugs will go into the international society (from Wa State); no drugs will go into China (from Wa State); no drugs will go into Burmese government-controlled areas (from Wa State)."
 However, the agreement did not mention whether or not Wa State could sell drugs to insurgent groups.

 In 1997, the United Wa State Party officially proclaimed that Wa State would be drug-free by the end of 2005.
 With the help of the United Nations and the Chinese government, many opium farmers in Wa State shifted to the production of rubber and tea.
 However, some poppy farmers continued to cultivate the flower outside of Wa State.

 The United States government Drug Enforcement Administration labelled the UWSA as a narcotic trafficking organisation on 29 May 2003.
 On 3 November 2005, The Department of the Treasury's Office of Foreign Assets Control listed 11 individuals and 16 companies that were "part of the financial and commercial network of designated significant foreign narcotics trafficker Wei Hsueh-kang and the United Wa State Army (UWSA)."
 The UWSA is said to be the largest drug-producing organisation in Southeast Asia.
 The UWSP on its part blamed both the Ne Win military government and the CPB for using the Wa as "pawns in the violent destructive games" and encouraging them to grow the opium poppy.

 The opium poppy harvest had increased since the former drug baron and warlord Lo Hsing Han managed to rebuild his drug empire after he became the intermediary for cease-fire agreements between the military intelligence chief Khin Nyunt and the Kokang and Wa insurgents who had rebelled against and toppled the Communist leadership in 1989.
 In addition to the traditional Golden Triangle export of opiates, production has diversified to methamphetamine, or yaa baa, which is cheaper and easier to manufacture than heroin.
 Thai authorities have denounced methamphetamine production, trafficking, and consumption as a threat to national security.
 It denied involvement in the Mekong incident of 5 November 2011.

 Poppy cultivation has declined in both northern Laos and the Wa region partly as a result of a ban imposed by the UWSP in 2005.
 In 1999, Bao Youxiang ordered a forced relocation, away from the poppy fields, of six northern Wa districts south to mainly Shan and Lahu areas.
-The World Food Program (WFP) and China also provided emergency food assistance to former poppy farmers.
+The World Food Programme (WFP) and China also provided emergency food assistance to former poppy farmers.
 Chinese criminal organisations in the area however may have simply switched the production line from heroin to amphetamine-type stimulants (ATS) such as yaa baa.